oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

-- then connect to your server
+then connect to your server as oracle with your public key  :
-  - User : oracle
-  - Use your private key
-- On Mac :
-  - `ssh -i my_private_key oracle@my_compute_ip_address`
-- On Windows:

 ![](../WLS_deploy_scripts/images/RM-20.jpg)

-- In the terminal enter : docker version
+In the terminal enter : docker version

 ![](../WLS_deploy_scripts/images/RM-21.jpg)

+Then enter:

-Check that the java runtime and the image tool are installed:
+ java -version to check that the java runtime is installed

+imagetool to check that the image tool is installed
--  `java -version`
--  `imagetool`

-Check that several files are installed :
+the cd stage/installers to check that several files are installed

-- `cd stage/installers`
-- `ls`

 ![](../WLS_deploy_scripts/images/RM-22.jpg)

 if you see all these artifacts then you server is ready for your labs

+eugene.simos@oracle.com